FlaptasticApps/phpunit-flaptastic/README.md

 use BlockJon\PHPUnit\Listener\FlaptasticDisableableTest;
 ```

-Finally, in order to have this plugin work, go into your CI system and configure the correct environment variables as seen below.
+Finally, configure your CI environment with the correct environment variables as seen below.

 ## Environment Variables Configuration for CI